 Using ceiling fans in summer can keep you cool.
 They also can help keep you warmer in winter.
 But that won’t work unless you set the fan correctly.

-Find the switch on the body of your fan.
+Most ceiling fans have a switch so you can change the direction the blades rotate.
 In winter, set the blades to turn clockwise.
 In summer, reverse the direction so the blades move in a counterclockwise direction, Home Depot explains.

 11. Install low-flow showerheads

 If you have an older showerhead, you may be using as much as 10 gallons of water per minute each time you shower, according to the Water — Use it Wisely campaign.
 In contrast, newer, low-flow showerheads use about 2 gallons per minute.

 Due to newer technologies used in low-flow showerheads, you won’t notice a difference in the water pressure or flow, the campaign says.
 Yet you could save hundreds of gallons weekly, just by installing a new showerhead.

 “You can purchase some quality, low-flow fixtures for around $10 to $20 apiece and achieve water savings of 25%-60%.”

 Your air conditioner works overtime to keep you cool when outdoor temperatures rise.
 Return the favor by keeping it working efficiently.
 The bonus: An efficient HVAC system keeps your energy bills down.

 Changing the air conditioner filter is probably the easiest form of air-conditioning maintenance.
 The filters should be replaced every month or two during the cooling season so your AC runs smoothly, says the U.S. Department of Energy.